 Depth Enabled Templates

-When available, Lenses can use depth data to enhance the Lens experience: whether it be to enable occlusions by physical objects, get information about surfaces in the camera, or to create effects that respond to depth.
+When available, Lenses can use depth data to enhance the Lens experience--whether it be to occlude content by physical objects, get information about surfaces in the camera, or to create effects that respond to depth.
 Depth data is currently available on many Android devices through Google’s ARCore Depth API, on iOS devices with LiDAR, as well as on Spectacles 3 videos.

 To help get you started, you can download the following templates enhanced by depth:

 - Depth Toybox Template: Uses the depth data to estimate surface orientation in the scene, as well as occlude AR objects

 - Depth Materials Template: Provides 3 different examples of using depth in materials made by Material Editor

 - Underwater Depth Template: Demonstrates the usage of depth to create an underwater scene

 Tip: Each template comes with several preview videos to test out how your Lens will look.
 In the